 While a large share of Americans would fall into target customer profile of products from brands like Nike, Pepsi, Apple and Wal-Mart; many companies offer a unique and specialized niche business that only makes up for a tiny percentage of users.
 It could be just a few thousand people on the planet or less!
 This is what we call niche marketing.

-Our San Francisco-based digital marketing agency tends to work with a number of these clients ranging from big to small businesses.
+Our agency tends to work with a number of niche industry clients ranging from big to small businesses.
 Just to name a few examples:

 - PullString offers a platform that product designers and developers can use to easily build Amazon Alexa Skills.